-I was born out of a one time, good time.
+I started out life from a “one time, good time.”

 So I grew up with my Grandfather, Grandmother, Mother and Uncle.